khoipm06/haswell-hackintosh/README.md

 ## Post-Installation

 - Use tools like Hackintool or IORegistryExplorer for troubleshooting.
-- Enable iMessage/Facetime by following [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
+- Enable iMessage/FaceTime by following [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
 Mostly by your improper SMBIOS settings.
-More over, your serial should be used by at least one real Apple device for best chance of success.
+Moreover, your serial should be used by at least one real Apple device for the best chance of success.

 ## Troubleshooting